 Why Live in Norfolk Garden

-Norfolk Garden is a residential neighborhood situated between Norview Avenue and Chesapeake Boulevard, offering suburban living with proximity to the Lafayette River, Elizabeth River, and Chesapeake Bay, all within 5 miles.
-The area features a mix of Colonial Revivals, Cape Cods, bungalows, and ranch-style homes, many built between the 1920s and 1960s, with new constructions also present.
-Some homes may require flood insurance due to their location in Flood Zone AE.
-The neighborhood is undergoing revitalization, with many homes being rehabbed by investors.
-Local highlights include the Norfolk Botanical Garden, Lakewood Park with its sports facilities and dance and music center, and the Norview Community Center, which offers a gym, game room, art studio, and basketball court.
-The Bromley Shopping Center, along with nearby retailers like Lidl, Save A Lot, and Walmart, provide ample shopping options.
-Dining choices range from Yendidi Restaurant's African cuisine to Steinhilber’s Restaurant's waterfront dining.
-Annual events such as the Norfolk Harborfest, Bayou Bon Vivant, and Norfolk Waterfront Jazz Festival add to the community's vibrant atmosphere.
-Public transit options include the Norfolk Amtrak Station, Elizabeth River Ferry, Tide Light Rail, and Hamptons Roads Transit bus system.
-Norfolk International Airport is 3 miles away, and Sentara Norfolk General Hospital is 6 miles from the neighborhood.
-The crime rate in Norfolk Garden is comparable to the national average, contributing to its appeal as a residential area.
+Norfolk Garden is a residential neighborhood between Norview Avenue and Chesapeake Boulevard.
+It offers a suburban lifestyle near the Lafayette River, Elizabeth River, and Chesapeake Bay.
+The neighborhood's blocks are lined with a mix of Colonial Revivals, Cape Cods, bungalows, and ranch-style homes, many built between the 1920s and 1960s, along with a bit of new construction.
+Some properties may require flood insurance due to their location in Flood Zone AE.
+The neighborhood is undergoing a revitalization, with many homes being rehabbed by investors.
+Local recreation spaces include the Norfolk Botanical Garden, Lakewood Park, which has athletic facilities and a dance and music center, and the Norview Community Center, which offers a gym, game room, art studio, and basketball court.
+The Bromley Shopping Center and nearby retailers like Lidl, Save A Lot, and Walmart provide ample shopping options.
+The diverse local dining scene has everything from Yendidi Restaurant's African cuisine to waterfront dining at Steinhilber’s Restaurant.
+Seasonal events like Norfolk Harborfest, Bayou Bon Vivant, and Norfolk Waterfront Jazz Festival add to the community's vibrant atmosphere.
+Public transit options include the Norfolk Amtrak Station, Elizabeth River Ferry, Tide Light Rail, and Hampton Roads Transit bus system.
+Norfolk International Airport is 3 miles away, and it's 6 miles to Sentara Norfolk General Hospital.

 Frequently Asked Questions